Building the capacity of farmers and service providers for culturally competent technical assistance

 Minnesota Department of Agriculture, Agricultural Growth, Research, and Innovation (AGRI) Sustainable Agriculture Demonstration Grant, 2022 - 2023.

-Thank you to Regenerative Agriculture Alliance for providing matching funds for this project!
+Thank you to Regenerative Agriculture Alliance for providing matching funds for this project, and to the University of Minnesota Extension Southeast Regional Sustainable Development Partnership for further resource development funding!
 This project will build farmer’s confidence in navigating the modern world of agriculture as well as further connect them to community while growing culturally relevant food.
 Two Minnesota Farmers, Wilber de la Rosa of Regenerative Agriculture Alliance, and Moses Momanyi from Dawn2Dusk Farm, will support and guide our research.
+We will also work with University Educators on issues such as pest prevention, disease management, soil health, and soil amendments.

 1. Tomatillos for Salsa Production